Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 ___________________

-Fifty listings each, for potental uses by First Responders (dependent on situation obviously)
+*listings each, for potental uses by First Responders (dependent on situation obviously)*
 ---
 *where responding to time-sensitive health problems matter:*
 _________________________